 Do you have required security standards?

 As noted above, sometimes environments require some additional security measures to ensure the safety of all personnel and equipment.
-Some ID card printers can offer enhanced safety functions such as embossed individualised numbers, double-sided printing for more info, magnetic strips or holographic detailing.
+Some accommodating printer provider can offer enhanced safety functions such as embossed individualised numbers, double-sided printing for more info, magnetic strips or holographic detailing.
 Look for these specifications in descriptions or consult a provider to make sure your feature expectations are going to be met by your printer.

 Don’t forget about your space and resources